Skip to main content

 "To their business partner's place in Calcutta.
 The Bhowmiks."

 "Ohh.
-He has a lovely well-groomed girl.
+He has a lovely, well-groomed girl.
 Saudamini."
 Bondita's hand stopped at the vegetables as Prabhavati eyed her.
 "She would have been perfect for the house."
 Sadhana Debi spoke.
 "But Aniruddha was busy doing charity work."
 Bondita inhaled.
 She took the vegetables into a pot and instructed Koeli to wash them.
 She walked into her old bedroom and shut the door behind her.

 She sat down on the floor, trying to control her emotions.
 Her ears rang.
 Binoy said how perfect Saudamini was.
-Then Sadhana Debi's taunts.
+Then, Sadhana Debi's taunts.
 Aniruddha's harsh words.
 Everything came back to her all at once.
 Bondita tried in vain to control her tears.
-All of a sudden she remembered Prabhavati asking about their emotional bond.
+All of a sudden, she remembered Prabhavati asking about their emotional bond.
 And Sadhana Debi told how husbands stray.
 Was she insecure?
 But how could she be insecure about something she didn't have?
 How was it possible?
 She felt lost.

 Aniruddha was awkward at first at the idea of facing Saudamini.
 He was already disturbed by how things transpired with Bondita.
 But could he blame her?
 She was just acting her age and was naive about the world outside.
 When they reached the Bhowmik's the warm welcome set him at ease.
 Mini was being her usual self, gushing about some party she attended.
 He listened, but not attentively.

-Binoy walked in to participate in the conversation and suddenly asked Aniruddha "Can you call home once?
+Binoy walked in to participate in the conversation and suddenly asked Aniruddha, "Can you call home once?
 Dada said we need to send out some invites in Calcutta.
 If we can get the list.
 I forgot to bring it with me."
 Aniruddha nodded.

 "Well, I have some good news and bad news."
 Bhowmik Babu interrupted.
 "The good news is that you will stay one more day.
-The bad news is there is a rain prediction tomorrow.
+The bad news is that there is a rain prediction for tomorrow.
 You better call home and inform them not to worry and go back the day after."
 He suggested.
 Binoy agreed.

 "I will inform them of that too."
 Aniruddha walked into the other room and took the receiver.
 His hand stopped on it.
 The speech was the next day.
 He was not there.
 What if she…